Smith Manoeuvre Loan Options

 Loan pay-down is a good choice for low-income people and those who are anticipating retirement in the near future who have no other debt.
 It's also the best option if you are more risk-averse and you want to cut down your overall expenses.

 Once Portion 1 of your HELOC is paid off you are no longer really executing a Smith Manoeuvre.
 At this point you simply have an investment loan secured by the value of your residence.
 There is nothing wrong with this when done responsibly.

-If you have a high income and still anticipate working for the foreseeable future, or are looking to maximize your wealth you should keep the investment loan for its tax advantages.
-You would likely have chosen a lower dividend income strategy for your SM investing.
+If you have a high income, still anticipate working for the foreseeable future, or are looking to maximize your wealth you should keep the investment loan for its tax advantages.
+You would likely have chosen a lower dividend investment strategy for your SM investing.
 Keep this going so you can deduct the interest expenses from your income at your marginal tax rate.

 Keeping the investment loan is also a good option for retirees with large RRSP accounts.
-RRSP withdrawals are taxed at your full marginal rate; offsetting that high-tax income with interest expenses can be advantageous and help keep your overall tax rate down.
+RRSP withdrawals are taxed at your full marginal rate; offsetting that high-tax income with interest expenses can be advantageous and significantly reduce your overall tax rate.

-If you can handle the risk and up-and-downs of the market, consider growing your investment loan as your home value increases.
+If you can handle the ups-and-downs of the market, consider growing your investment loan as your home value increases.
 You can do this by applying for a HELOC limit increase with your bank every few years and getting an appraisal done (if required).

-If you are not going to increase your investment loan, you can save all the statements from your SM chequing account in a safe place (in case of an audit) and then close down your SM chequing account.
+If you are not going to increase your investment loan, you can save all the statements from your Smith Manoeuvre chequing account in a safe place (in case of an audit) and then close down your Smith Manoeuvre chequing account.

-You can rearrange the account settings so that dividends remain in the SM investment account.
+You can rearrange the account settings so that dividends remain in the SM investment account instead.
 Just use your regular income to pay the interest on the investment loan.

-You will still need to make the necessary adjustments to your loan at tax time for RoC income, but you can make those adjustments with your normal income.
+You will still need to make the necessary adjustments to your loan at tax time for Return of Capital income, but you can make those adjustments with your normal income.
 This means your investment loan will slowly shrink over time by the amount of your RoC distributions.